magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_template_literals.md

 ### Conclusion

 Template literals provide a simple and concise way to evaluate expressions.
 In Magento, they facilitate a great way to load data into a JavaScript class.
-They also play a part in interacting with other classes to create a fully interactive front end framework.
+They also play a part in interacting with other classes to create a fully interactive frontend framework.